 Create and Email an Open Invoice: This option will create an Open invoice and send a notification to the member being renewed.
 The notification will be sent using the verbiage from the New Invoice Email configured in the Invoice Template assigned in Member Type settings.
 This option is great for a member who has requested a renewal invoice.

 Create and Pay Invoice Now: This option will create the invoice and take the Admin right to the Open invoice so that a payment may be applied.This would be helpful if a member renewed in person at an event, and you didn't want to confuse them by sending a confirmation email.

 This article goes over Processing a Renewal on the Admin Side with lots of screenshots and additional details.

 Other Renewal Process Notes:

 Renewal Payment Settings can be found with the settings for each member type (Database > Member Types > Edit Settings next to each member type).
 These 3 settings – Invoice Template, Payment Processor, and Revenue Account – allow you to keep your finances in order and should be completed before members begin renewing within MemberClicks.

 Membership & Expiration Settings can be found within the same section.
-This area will have already been set up by your Implementation Manager for current member types, but the Grace Period can still be updated as needed.
+This area will have already been set up by your Onboarding Specialist for current member types, but the Grace Period can still be updated as needed.

 Renewal Settings can be found within the same section as well.
 This is where you can determine the Renewal Path from earlier in this article.